holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 In a recent ICML 2020 paper by [Deepmind](https://proceedings.icml.cc/static/paper_files/icml/2020/6899-Paper.pdf) (Bornschein, 2020), it was shown (among other things) that we can **train on a smaller subset** of our training data while maintaining generalizable results, even for large overparameterized models.
 If this is true, we can **reduce the computational overhead in model selection and hyperparmater tuning significantly**.

 Think for a moment regarding the implications of the above statement.
-This could dramatically alter how we tune hyperparameters (for example in Kaggle competitions), as we can include significantly more models in our grid search (or the like).
+This could dramatically alter how we select optimal models or tune hyperparameters (for example in Kaggle competitions), as we can include significantly more models in our grid search (or the like).

 Is this really true?
 And how can we prove it?

+This post is going to be relatively long, so here we list the main takeaways if you read the entire post:
+- Model selection is possible using only a subset of your training data, thus saving computational resources (relative ranking-hypothesis)
+- Large overparameterized neural networks can generalize surprisingly well, even on small datasets
+- After reaching a minimum, the test cross-entropy tends to gradually increase over time while test accuracy improves (overconfidence).
+This can be avoided using temperature scaling.

 Let's get started.